elixir-no-nels/GermlineVarCallRunEnv/README.md

 calling_yaml_file = get_path_from_project('/tsd/p172/data/durable/varcall-workflow-testing/GermlineVarCallRunEnv/germline_varcall.yaml')
 ```
 ***Elixir will edit the Run-GermlineCalling.py file in this location***
-3. ***TSD*** (Abdulrahman) then need to make a copy of this script executable in the /usr/bin directory (without .py extension) and perform a test run to verify that it works properly.***
+3. ***TSD*** (Abdulrahman) then needs to make a copy of this script executable in the /usr/bin directory (without .py extension) and perform a test run to verify that it works properly.***
-4. ***TSD: ***The /usr/bin/Run-GermlineCalling needs to allowed run using sudo by all TSD-project members.
+4. ***TSD:***The /usr/bin/Run-GermlineCalling needs to be allowed to run using sudo by all TSD-project members.
 This configuration is only needed at the very first deploy.

 ### How to run the workflow